 Toyota Corolla

 For similar reasons to the Civic, the Toyota Corolla compact car is a good bet at this price point.
-Toyota’s reliability is one of the brand’s greatest selling points.
-While it only stole the best-seller crown from the Civic in 2022, it’s long been a hot commodity, and older examples of these are commonly found on Canadian roads.
-This is a good sign that they’re high-quality and built to last.
-A lower-mileage example may take some patience to find in a 10 to 12-year-old Corolla, but their longevity will make your persistence pay off.
+Toyota’s legendary reliability is one of the brand’s greatest selling points.
+While it only stole the best-seller crown from the Civic in 2022, the Corolla has long been a hot commodity, and older examples of these are commonly found on Canadian roads.
+This is validation that they’re high-quality and built to last.

 Honda Accord